vv01f/eidolon/README.md

 	* without sandbox: `runghc /path/to/eidolon/Migrations/0.0.3-0.0.4/Migration.hs`
 * start or restart your eidolon service

+###0.0.4-0.0.5

+* run migration script from your run location (where your `static` folder with all the images is located)
+	* if you are building in a sandbox run `runghc -package-db/full/path/to/sandbox/XXX-ghc-version-packages.conf.d /path/to/eidolon/Migrations/0.0.4-0.0.5/Migration.hs`
+		* Note: No space between the option `-package-db` and its argument
+	* without sandbox: `runghc /path/to/eidolon/Migrations/0.0.4-0.0.5/Migration.hs`
+* start or restart your eidolon service

 ##Acknowledgements:

 * This software uses the web Framework "Yesod" by Michael Snoyman.
 See more at: <http://www.yesodweb.com/>